-After three years, two general elections, Brexit, and a pandemic the UK's Domestic Abuse Bill is finally in the last stages of going through parliament.
+After four years, two general elections, Brexit, and a pandemic the UK's Domestic Abuse Bill is finally in the last stages of going through parliament.
 It’s been described as a once in a generation opportunity and hailed as life-changing for abuse victims and their families.

 While it’s taken a long time to get to this point charities have highlighted that it couldn’t come at a more essential time, as the UK enters another lockdown and those vulnerable to abuse may feel trapped at home with perpetrators.
 For the first time, the Domestic Abuse Bill will create a statutory definition of what abuse is that will include economic, emotional, coercive, and physical abuse.

 What Is The Domestic Abuse Bill?